It’s now been shown that being “skinny fat” puts a woman at a higher risk of invasive breast cancer.

 Causal vs. Associative Relationship

-Or might it mean that certain lifestyle habits, that increase the risk of BC, also cause a woman to be skinny fat – such as never stepping foot inside a gym?
+Or might it mean that certain lifestyle habits, that increase the risk of breast cancer, also cause a woman to be skinny fat – such as never stepping foot inside a gym?

 Now, in all fairness, if you’re of postmenopausal age, you’re probably thinking of how you can’t relate to the images of much younger women with the fit strong physiques.